kadelite/alx-low_level_programming/README.md

 | 0x0E-structures_typedef	| It aims to learn about structures and typedef in C language |
 | 0x0F-function_pointers	| It aims to learn about function pointers in C language |
 | 0x10-variadic_functions	| It aims to learn about variadic functions in C language|
-0x12-singly_linked_lists	It aims to learn about linked lists in C language 0x13-more_singly_linked_lists	It aims to learn about singly linked lists in C language 0x14-bit_manipulation	It aims to learn about how to manipulate bits and use bitwise operators in C language 0x15-file_io	It aims to learn about how to handle files (open, close, read and write), file descriptors, system calls and file permissions in C language
-0x17-doubly_linked_lists	It aims to learn about doubly linked list in C language 0x18-dynamic_libraries	It aims to learn about dynamic and shared libraries in C language 0x19-stacks_queues_lifo_fifo	Submodule of monty, an interpreter of Monty ByteCode files written with C language 0x1A-hash_tables	It aims to learn how to implement Hash Tables with C language 0x1B-sorting_algorithms	It aims to learn about sorting algorithms (bubble sort, insertion sort, selection sort, quick sort and so on) and Big O Notation in C language
-0x1C-makefiles	It aims to learn what are makefiles, when, why and how to use them (with variables, explicit and implicit rules)
-0x1D-binary_trees	It aims to learn about what is a binary tree, the different traversal methods to go through a binary tree and the different types of binary trees (complete, full, perfect and balanced)